Does Adding Epsom Salts To Your Bath Ease Muscle Pain?

 The exponential growth in mobile technology has made it possible for people from all walks of life, young and old to own a mobile device.
 People not only using mobile devices for texting or phone calls but to read emails and eBooks, interact within social-media circles, play games and watch videos.
 This forces them to hold their necks in a bent position for long periods, creating excessive strain on the ligaments, tendons and muscles of the cervical vertebrae.

-Unfortunately many of us ignore the aches and pains that occur while using our mobile devices, but it is only a matter of time before we begin to experience
+Unfortunately many of us ignore the aches and pains that occur while using our mobile devices, but it is only a matter of time before we begin to experience more serious problems like:

 • Tension headaches